 On April 26, 1986, one of the world's worst disasters occurred in the Ukrainian city of Pripyat (then part of the USSR).
-There was an explosion caused by a flawed reactor design at the Chernobyl power plant, which spewed radiation into the air.
-Only Chernobyl and Fukushima have been rated as a level 7 on the International Nuclear Event Scale—that's the highest the scale goes.
+There was an explosion caused by a flawed reactor design at the Chernobyl Nuclear Power Plant, which spewed radiation into the air.
+Only Chernobyl and Fukushima have been rated as a level 7 on the International Nuclear Event Scale - and that's the highest the scale goes.

 The city of Pripyat was evacuated, and a total of 31 people died as an immediate result of the accident itself, while as many as 500,000 were affected.
-Pripyat became a tourist attraction in 2011, and is today captured by photographers who snap haunting images of abandoned toys and dilapidated buildings, sometimes referred to as "ruin porn."
+The destruction was so massive that it took nearly a million people to clean up Chernobyl.
+In 2011, Pripyat became a tourist attraction, and three decades later, the ghost town is still captured by photographers who snap haunting images of abandoned toys and dilapidated buildings.

-Lore and legends surround the area, from ghosts and Chernobyl mutants, to a strange ominous black bird that some believe to be the harbinger of disaster.
+Lore and legends surround the area, from ghosts, Chernobyl mutants, and radioactive animals to a strange ominous black bird that some believe to be the harbinger of disaster.
 In addition to these stories, you'll find creepy true tales of people and places that fell victim to a catastrophic nuclear meltdown.

 Performers Were Brought In To Calm Local Residents, And Contracted Radiation Sickness Themselves

 Hi Everyone!
-I'm Jake & I met Yuri in a bar in Finland (this is my Reddit account) Over a couple nights, and some vodka, I recorded his voice to capture the story & piece it together.
+I'm Jake [and] I met Yuri in a bar in Finland (this is my Reddit account).
+Over a couple nights, and some vodka, I recorded his voice to capture the story [and] piece it together.
 These are his words...his story.

 If you were to meet Yuri, as I have, you might not be so doubtful.
 The man is a gifted musician, a gentle soul, and it was a true gift to meet him.
 I've shared some of the positive comments with him...but I'm not reading anything negative.
 Peace.

-According to creepyjake, Yuri's account is as follows:
+According to Redditor /u/creepyjake, Yuri's account is as follows:

 Please call me "Yuri"- I'm a musician in taverns of Northern Europe for drinks and for the generosity of patrons.
-I was once classically trained pianist - I studied at the St. Petersberg conservatory in the late 1970's.
+I was once classically trained pianist - I studied at the St. [Petersburg] conservatory in the late 1970s.
 I lost my eyesight, and I have numerous illness - I am a survivor of Chernobyl.

-That night I climbed out window of the lodging house.
+That night I climbed out [the] window of the lodging house.
 The soldier who saw me lowered his carbine when our eyes locked in silence.
 I ran through the alley and I hot wired the car.
 I drive non stop to the northwest - on back roads I learned as a boy - avoided checkpoints imposed by military.
 I siphoned the petrol from other vehicles in the night.
 I began missing my vision during my flight, and by the time I escaped USSR, I was blind.
-I am only musician who lived."
+I am only musician who lived.